mlafave/ampliconDIVider/README.md

 ampliconDIVider
 ============

-The ampliconDIVider contains the scripts used to identify deletion and insertion variants (DIVs) in DNA amplicons, as presented in [whatever the paper is] (Submitted).
+ampliconDIVider contains the scripts used to identify deletion and insertion variants (DIVs) in DNA amplicons, as presented in "High-Throughput Gene Targeting and Phenotyping in Zebrafish Using CRISPR/Cas9" by Varshney et al. (Submitted).
 It tests each sample for DIVs, and if at least one is detected, the most frequent DIV-containing sequence is presented as a pairwise alignment.

 Requirements